-Under Non n-Equity Incentive e Plan
+ted Future Payou -Equity Incentiv

-Name Grant Date Awards All other Option Exercise or Grant Date
+Name Grant Date Awards All other Option Awards: Exercise or Base Price Grant Date Fair Value

-Awards: Number Base Price Fair Value

-of Securities of Option of Option

-Threshold Target Maximum Underlying Awards Awards
+Number

-\$ \$ \$ Options (#) (\$/Sh) (\$)
+Threshold \$ Target \$ Maximum \$ of Securities Underlying Options (#) of Option Awards (\$/Sh) of Option Awards (\$)

-Dr. Louis Centofanti N/A 235,870(1)
+Dr. Louis Centofanti N/A - 235,870 (1) - - -

-Ben Naccarato N/A 94,266(1)
+Ben Naccarato N/A - - 94,266 (1)

 Jim Blankenhorn N/A 219,544 (1)

-Robert Schreiber, Jr. N/A
+Robert Schreiber, Jr. N/A - - - -

-Christopher Leichtweis N/A 360,000(2) 720,000(2)
+Christopher Leichtweis N/A - 360,000 (2) 720,000 (2) - - -

-- (1) The Compensation Committee approved discretionary MIP for each of our CEO, CFO, and COO, with the maximum payment payable, representing 87%, 44%, and 87%, of the base salary of the CEO, CFO, and COO, respectively.
-Each 2012 MIP authorizes the Compensation Committee to recommend a cash incentive bonus to the executive for performance during the 2012 calendar year, if the Compensation Committee determines, in its sole discretion, that such bonus compensation is appropriate. - (2) The amount shown in "Target" reflects the minimum payment level under the MIP amended on July 12, 2012 which is paid with the achievement of 100% or greater of the SEC Gross Profit target.
+(1) The Compensation Committee approved discretionary MIP for each of our CEO, CFO, and COO, with the maximum payment payable, representing 87%, 44%, and 87%, of the base salary of the CEO, CFO, and COO, respectively.
+Each 2012 MIP authorizes the Compensation Committee to recommend a cash incentive bonus to the executive for performance during the 2012 calendar year, if the Compensation Committee determines, in its sole discretion, that such bonus compensation is appropriate.

+(2) The amount shown in "Target" reflects the minimum payment level under the MIP amended on July 12, 2012 which is paid with the achievement of 100% or greater of the SEC Gross Profit target.
 The SEC President's amended MIP removed the requirement that net income target be achieved for the fiscal year 2012 and provides that a discretionary bonus will be payable only if recommended by the Compensation Committee and approval by the Board of Directors; therefore, no amount was included under the "Target" for the net income target.
 This discretionary bonus may not exceed \$360,000.
 The "Maximum" reflects the maximum payment level of achieving 100% or greater of the SEC Gross Profit target and the maximum amount payable under the discretionary bonus of \$360,000.
 See "2012 Management Incentive Plans" for further discussion of Chris Leichtweis's MIP.
 Mr. Leichtweis voluntarily retired from the Company effective May 24, 2013.